Last Updated on September 16, 2024 by Soumya

 However, it is almost 7 km away from Central Lisbon.
 That means if you are staying anywhere in Baixa-Chiado-Alfama, you can easily spend a day touring Belem from Lisbon.
 That makes it one of the fastest and easiest day trips from Lisbon.

 There are so many fascinating monuments and museums in this UNESCO neighborhood of Lisbon that you can easily spend one busy day in Belem.
-Let’s see how first to get there.
+Let’s see how to get there first.

 Lisbon to Belem by tram